-- In the case of premature births, the period in which leave can be taken is extended until eight weeks after the child was due (that is the requirement to finish Paternity leave within 56 days of the baby's birth is not applicable). - You get the same amount of leave for multiple births.
+- In the case of premature births, the period in which leave can be taken is extended until eight weeks after the child was due (that is the requirement to finish Paternity leave within 56 days of the baby's birth is not applicable). - The same amount of leave is given for multiple births.